Adverts and signs

 However, certain types of signs do not need our permission as they have what is known as ‘deemed consent’.
 For further information, see the planning portal and read national planning practice guidance on advertisements.

 If the building is listed, listed building consent will also be required for the proposed advertisement (whether illuminated or not).

 A canopy to a shopfront with no advertisements requires planning permission.

-In assessing applications, we will look at factors such as design, size, materials, illumination, the relationship of the advert to the existing building and the impact on the street scene.
+In assessing advertisement applications, we will consider amenity and public safety, We will look at factors such as design, size, materials, illumination, the relationship of the advert to the existing building and the impact on the street scene.

-The following supplementary planning guidance notes have been produced to assist property owners considering displaying advertisements
+The following supplementary planning guidance note has been produced to assist property owners considering displaying advertisements

 Estate agent boards